Multidomain Galerkin-Collocation method: characteristic spherical collapse of scalar fields: Summary and future perspectives

 \section{Summary and future perspectives}

-The present work is the first of the systematic development of the multidomain or domain decomposition technique in connection with the Galerkin-Collocation method and applied to situations of interest in numerical relativity.
+The present work is the first of the systematic development of the multidomain or domain decomposition technique connected with the Galerkin-Collocation method and applied to situations of interest in numerical relativity.
 We have considered the self-gravitating and spherically symmetric scalar field in the characteristic scheme as the first work.
+Nevertheless, some other works applied spectral codes to study critical collapse \cite{edu_oliv,kidder_19}.
+In particular, the last reference deals with the critical collapse in 3D.

 We remark how we have compactified and divided the spatial domain $\mathcal{D}: 0 \leq r < 0$ into several subdomains.
 We have introduced first an intermediate computational domain $-1 \leq x \leq 1$ using an algebraic map given by (\ref{eq18}), and with linear mappings, we define several subdomains labeled by $-1 \leq \xi^{(l)} \leq 1,\;\;l=1,2,..,n$ as shown by Fig. 1.
 This scheme is the backbone for implementing the algorithm.